BBITWestin/CI-CD-Pipeline-Challenges/Auth+Pipelines/AzAD_Setup.md

 - The first thing I tried was [quickstart-web-app-dotnet](https://learn.microsoft.com/en-us/azure/active-directory-b2c/quickstart-web-app-dotnet), but was unsucessfull in getting the app to run.
 The problem I was running into was with the `Owin` dependancy which the project depends on.
 The project expects version 1.0.1 but [Owin](https://www.nuget.org/packages/Owin/1.0.0?_src=template) only has version 1.0.0 available and changing the dependancy to this version also didn't work.
 Since this sample app uses a .NET web app I'm going to skip over the quick start and follow the other tutorials which explain how to add Azure AD to an existing .NET web api.

+You might be able to get around some of the trouble spots I mention in `attempt 2` with `app admin` role.
+Without this role simply ask sam to grant api permissions for the application registration you are dealing with.

+Attempt 2 was completed without api permissions granted admin consent.
+Attempt 2 didn't rly work but was still a great way to introduce yourself to all the services within Azure B2C.

+For the first working demo see attempt 3.
+[ATTEMPT 3](##ATTEMPT-3)

+## ATTEMPT 2

 1. [Tutorial: Create an Azure Active Directory B2C tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant)

    - If using the Ephemral subscription I have already registered Microsoft.AzureActiveDirectory in resource providers.